NKWBTB/autoscholar/README.md

 A computer program that automatically read scientific papers for you

 ## Dependencies

-autoscholar requires python 2.7 and the following python packages:
+autoscholar requires python 2.7

+    Recommend using pip as package manager

+    To insall pip, open your terminal and copy the following commands

+    ~$ sudo apt-get update

+    ~$ sudo apt-get install python-pip

+ The following python packages are required:

 - `PyPDF2`
 - `sqlite3`